Spanish literature: Modernist literature

-In Modernism several currents appear: Parnasianism, Symbolism, Futurism, and Creationism.
+In Modernism several currents appear: Parnassianism, Symbolism, Futurism, and Creationism.
 Literary Modernism in Spain was influenced by the "disaster of '98", Regenerationism, and the Free Institution of Education (founded by Giner de los Ríos).
 Modernism was rooted in the idea that "traditional" forms of art, literature, religious faith, social organization, and daily life had become outdated; therefore it was essential to sweep them aside.

 The intellectual movement that thinks objectively and scientifically about the causes of the decadence of Spain as a nation between the 19th and the 20th century is called Regenerationism.
 It expresses a pessimist judgement about Spain.
 The regenerationist intellectuals divulgated their studies in journals with a big diffusion, so the movement expanded.

 Some important Modernist authors are Salvador Rueda, Juan Ramón Jiménez, Miguel de Unamuno and Rubén Darío.